REDWOOD24/CGSim/README.md

 # Redwood Project

 ## Overview
-This repository aims to streamline the process of configuring and testing ATLAS grid computing environment.
+This repository aims to streamline the process of configuring and testing grid computing environments.

 ## Prerequisites
 Before you begin, ensure you have the following packages installed: